RosterElf Logo UK

 Stage 1: informal complaint

-Employee raises concern with supervisor or manager.
-This is the best opportunity to resolve issues before they escalate.
-Many disputes end here if handled well.
+The employee raises a concern with a supervisor or manager.
+This is the best opportunity to resolve issues before they escalate — many disputes end here when handled well.

 Stage 2: formal internal grievance

-If informal resolution fails, employees may lodge formal grievances.
+If informal resolution fails, the employee may lodge a formal grievance.
 Follow your grievance procedure, document everything, and attempt genuine resolution.

-When internal processes fail, employees contact Fair Work.
+When internal processes fail, the employee contacts Fair Work.
 This triggers investigation, potential mediation, and possible enforcement action.
 Avoid reaching this stage.

 Preventing rostering disputes